vnessa-su/VendorOrderTracker.Solution/README.md

 ## Known Bugs

 * Adding the same vendor or order again will just add a repeat of that vendor or order to the list
+* User can add empty field Orders and Vendors

 ## Contact Information